Sabancaya: Local

 Sabancaya, like its two neighbours, is covered by an ice cap which in 1988 extended to distances of 2.5–3 km from the summit.
 In 1997, a surface area of 3.4 km2 was reported.
+The maximum thickness was 50 m in the summit area, decreasing to 20 m on steeper slopes.
+Penitents rise from the ice in some places.
+In 1998, the snowline was at 5,600 m altitude, varying from 5,525 m to the northwest to 5,850 m to the northeast.
+It lies above the freezing level height, as the climate is dry and impedes glacier development.
 Between 1986 and 2016 the mountain lost over three quarters of its ice cap, and the remaining ice field broke up into several ice bodies.
-Moraines at elevations of 4,450–4,250 m above sea level testify to the occurrence of more extensive glaciation during the last ice age between 25,000 and 17,000 years before present; these moraines have diverted some lava flows.
+Moraines at elevations of 4,450–4,250 m above sea level testify to the occurrence of more extensive glaciation during the last ice age between 25,000 and 17,000 years before present, when ice covered an area of 347 km2 on the three volcanoes; these moraines have diverted some lava flows.
+In turn, younger lava flows were emplaced on glacial valleys.
 Younger moraines are found at higher altitudes, 4,400–4,650 m above sea level, and may have formed between 13,000 and 10,000 years ago, shortly after the beginning of the Holocene.
+Most of Sabancaya post-dates the last ice age and is thus relatively unaffected by glaciation.

-Earthquake activity has allowed the identification of a candidate magma reservoir beneath Pampa Sepina northeast of Sabancaya about 10 km away from the summit.
-Between 1992 and 1996 this area inflated at a depth of 11–13 km below sea level, indicating that the magma supply system of Sabancaya may not be centered directly below the volcano.
-Indeed, a phase of ground uplift at Hualca Hualca volcano and earthquake swarms in 1990 and later seismic activity under Hualca Hualca could indicate that the magma chamber of Sabancaya is actually under the neighbouring volcano, a not uncommon phenomenon at volcanoes.
+The magma chamber of Sabancaya is located beneath Hualca Hualca and Pampa Sepina northeast of Sabancaya about 10 km away from the summit.
+Between 1992 and 1996, this area inflated at a depth of 11–13 km below sea level, indicating that the magma supply system of Sabancaya may not be centered directly below the volcano.
+A phase of ground uplift at Hualca Hualca volcano and earthquake swarms in 1990 and later seismic activity under Hualca Hualca indicate that the magma chamber of Sabancaya is actually under the neighbouring volcano, a not uncommon phenomenon at volcanoes.
+Uplift was also observed between 2013 and 2019.
+Electrical techniques like magnetotelluric analysis and spontaneous potential analysis have found a potential hydrothermal system under Sabancaya and traces of an old caldera.
+Deeper below the volcano, low seismic velocity anomalies in the crust may be associated with volcanism at Sabancaya.